 Liuying Li (arenally@sina.com)

-Xiuli Yang (1511238909@qq.com)

-Jurong Zeng (2386796692@qq.com)

 Author Questionnaire

 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
 No

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
 No